thomasvolk/lighthouse/README.md

 # LighthouseService

-Web service for the lighthouse application.
+Web service for the [lighthouse](https://github.com/thomasvolk/lighthouse) application.

+If you start more than one server in a LAN network, they will find each other automatically.

 To start your Phoenix server: